boriel-basic/zxbasic/README.md

 Copyleft (K) 2008, Jose Rodriguez-Rosa (a.k.a.
 Boriel) <http://www.boriel.com>

-All files in this project are covered under de GPLv3 LICENSE (Read <http://www.gnu.org/licenses/gpl.html>) except those placed in directories `library/` and `library-asm`.
-Those are licensed under MIT unless otherwise specified in the files themselves (i.e. a different license).
+All files in this project are covered under the [GPLv3 LICENSE](http://www.gnu.org/licenses/gpl.html) except those placed in directories `library/` and `library-asm`.
+Those are licensed under [MIT license](https://en.wikipedia.org/wiki/MIT_License) unless otherwise specified in the files themselves (i.e. a different license).
 Anyway, all of the licenses for files under those directories allow binary closed-source (i.e. commercial) distribution of the files created with this compiler.